lorentzforces/blue-prints-notes/verbatim-snippets/miscellaneous-found-notes.md

 _Found in Workshop_

-> Musical staff notation is ommitted
+> Musical staff notation is omitted

 Stones cut by hand, and letters wrought
 Do spell our secrets carved from thought,
 A **message*** read is often lost
 Among the bold words, spoken soft,
 The note is read, the letter is not

+### Music sheet: "5"

+_Found in Greenhouse_

+> Musical staff notation is omitted

+Trees found inside will never shade
+The gems that shine in night and rain,
+The clue you hold can not be paid
+With gems nor coin, tso toss away,
+These **sheets** you find a worthy trade

 ### Utility room fusebox